How To Measure Vo2 Max: Tools + Protocols To Measure Your Vo2 Max

 The gold standard for measuring VO2 max is performing a VO2 max test in an exercise physiology laboratory or some clinical setting.

-There are different VO2 max protocols, but generally, you will be walking or running on a treadmill or using a cycle ergometer.
+There are different VO2 max lab testing protocols, but generally, you will walk or run on a treadmill or use a cycle ergometer.

 Each of the VO2 max protocols has various stages that get increasingly more difficult as time goes on.

-While you perform the VO2 max test, you wear a specialized face mask that is hooked up to a metabolic cart.
+While performing the VO2 max test, you wear a specialized face mask hooked up to a metabolic cart.

 This metabolic cart analyzes the composition of your expired respiratory gasses and compares the exhaled air to the percentage of gasses in the inhaled atmospheric air.